TheosNotBigStuff/Cenora/Issues.md

 # How do i help fix issues with CENORA?

-## Versions you are able to help fix once source code downloadable to public.
+## Versions you are able to help fix yourself once source code downloadable to public.

 | Version | Supporting fixing  |
 | ------- | ------------------ |